-On August 29, 2013, the Company was notified that \$80,085 was withheld from its Argentine bank account and placed in escrow with the Court pending the outcome of the lawsuit filed on March 18, 2011 against the Company.
+During the year ended 2014, the Company was notified that an additional amount of 389,982 pesos (\$36,491 as at December 31, 2014) was withheld from its Argentine bank account and placed in escrow with the Court pending the outcome of the lawsuit filed on March 18, 2011 against the Company.

 - d) On October 31, 2011, the Company signed an agreement with the owners of the Piedra Labrada Ranch for the use and lease of facilities on the same premises as the Company's La Josefina facilities.
-The term is for three years beginning November 1, 2011 and ending on October 31, 2014, including annual commitments of \$60,000. - e) On April 1, 2012 the Company entered into a 9 month agreement with the surface rights holder of the Piedra Grande Ranch, located in Santa Cruz province, Argentina for access and use of their property.
+The initial term was for three years beginning November 1, 2011 and ended on October 31, 2014, including annual commitments of \$60,000.
+The Company has extended this agreement for one year. - e) On April 1, 2012 the Company entered into a 9 month agreement with the surface rights holder of the Piedra Grande Ranch, located in Santa Cruz province, Argentina for access and use of their property.
 The agreement allows for the Company to engage in exploration activity as well as use the property and the facilities to house and store the Company's equipment and personnel.
 The Company agreed to consideration of US\$3,000 per month under this agreement.
-The initial term of the agreement ended on December 31, 2012, The Company was given an exclusive option to extend the agreement for 1 year, which it exercised.
-The agreement now ends on December 31, 2013.
-The Company's total obligation under this new agreement for the year ended December 31, 2013 is US\$36,000.
-The Company did not extend this agreement for another year.

-f) On May 3, 2012, the Company entered into an exploration agreement with Eldorado Gold Corp. ("Eldorado") for the purpose of exploring the Company's exploration projects in Santa Cruz province, Argentina.
+The initial term of the agreement ended on December 31, 2012.
+The Company extended the agreement until December 31, 2013.
+The Company's total obligation under this agreement for the year ended December 31, 2013 was US\$36,000.
+The Company did not extend this agreement for another year. - f) On May 3, 2012, the Company entered into an exploration agreement with Eldorado Gold Corp. ("Eldorado") for the purpose of exploring the Company's exploration projects in Santa Cruz province, Argentina.
 The agreement classifies projects into three stages: Stage I is an early exploration project that is not ready for exploration drilling; Stage II is a project that is drill ready, or being drilled; Stage III requires that the Company and its exploration partner jointly create a new company where by the Company will retain a 25% interest in the new company and Eldorado Gold Corp., or a nominee of their choice, will be granted a 75% interest in the new company.
 The Company had two Stage II projects, Bajo Pobré and La Valenciana, and one new Stage I project, La Josefina.

-On May 24, 2013, the Company received one-time payments of \$200,000 for its La Valenciana project and \$125,000 for its La Josefina project, as well as a yearly lease payment of \$125,000 for its Bajo Pobre project.
+On May 24, 2013, the Company received one-time payments of \$200,000 for its La Valenciana project and \$125,000 for its La Josefina project, as well as a yearly lease payment of \$125,000 for its Bajo Pobré project.